 To put it in simpler terms, you feel like a fraud or an imposter.
 The constant fear that people will soon discover that you're far from their perception of you.
 Mostly, successful women have been at the receiving end of imposter syndrome.
 But honestly, men are equally devastated by this delirious disease.
 Well, it is like having a crappy best friend inside you that says mean things about you.

 Some of the most identifiable symptoms that people with this syndrome recognize are:

 But there's a surprising way to treat imposter syndrome.
 It is by showing compassion and empathy.
-If you start by adopting a forgiving attitude towards your own self and accepting yourself for who you are.
+If you start by adopting a forgiving attitude towards yourself and accepting yourself for who you are.
 Start by living in the moment and appreciating today before tomorrow.